msecrist-couchbase/smallcb-training-capella/README.md

-SECURITY: restart the host system every day? just in case that unsafe code escapes the container sandbox via kernel hack?
+SECURITY: restart the host system every day? just in case that unsafe code escapes the container sandbox via kernel hacks and such?

+SECURITY: bad actor can start a webserver and host porn, etc?

+configure AWS to limit network bandwidth ingress / egress?

 SECURITY: hosting IAM rules?

-SECURITY: RBAC to limit access?

-SECURITY: need a CAPTCHA?

-SECURITY: need spam/flood throttling?
+SECURITY: need email spam/flood prevention throttling? e.g., swatting prevention?

 SECURITY: need a bad-list of emails that we don't like?

+influitive hookups?

-copy/pastable connection snippets for popular languages and SDK's, for >= zipcar mode?
+copy/pastable connection snippets for popular languages and SDK's, for >= zipcar mode when there's a session?

 need 1 or more test users / test examples / test container instances?